-In 2007, Annabel was the national coordinator for the 121 Coalition, organizing a historic grassroots effort to successfully pass U.S. House Resolution 121, also known as the “comfort women” resolution, which will be the subject of her upcoming film Journey Into the Divide.
-Her 2010 film 9500 Liberty has won three film festival awards: the "Breakthrough Filmmakers Award" at the Phoenix Film Festival, the "Best Documentary" at the Charlotte Film Festival, and the "Audience Award" at the St. Louis International Film Festival.
+In 2007, Annabel was the national coordinator for the 121 Coalition, organizing a historic grassroots effort to successfully pass U.S. House Resolution 121, also known as the “comfort women” resolution.
+Her 2010 film 9500 Liberty has won three film festival awards: the “Breakthrough Filmmakers Award” at the Phoenix Film Festival, the “Best Documentary” at the Charlotte Film Festival, and the “Audience Award” at the St. Louis International Film Festival.

 Eric Byler was nominated for an Independent Spirit Award for his debut feature Charlotte Sometimes (2002), hailed by film critic Roger Ebert as a breakthrough for Asian American filmmakers.
 His films have won 15 international film festival awards, and paved the way for a new generation of Asian American filmmakers.